Lee Hughes: Return to West Bromwich Albion

 In August 2002, Hughes returned to West Bromwich Albion for a club record £2.5 million – half the fee Albion had received for him a year earlier – and signed a four-year deal with the club.
-Despite being a regular in the first team, Hughes failed to score a single Premier League goal in the 2002–03 season and Albion were relegated in 19th place with just six wins and 26 points from 38 matches.
+Despite being a regular in the first-team, Hughes failed to score a single Premier League goal in the 2002–03 season and Albion were relegated in 19th place with just six wins and 26 points from 38 matches.
 Hughes was criticised by several teammates following the club's 1–0 defeat by Everton at Goodison Park, though was publicly backed by manager Gary Megson.
 He told the press that "I want to establish myself in the Premiership and any accusations of me not pulling my weight should be made to my face."
 He put his poor form down to him missing pre-season training with injury problems.
 He rediscovered his form back in the First Division, scoring 12 goals in 36 games in 2003–04 as West Brom secured promotion with a second-place finish.
 His contract at West Bromwich Albion was immediately terminated in August 2004, following his conviction for causing death by dangerous driving.
-He spent the next three years in prison, serving half of his six-year sentence.
+He spent the next three years in prison, serving half his six-year sentence.